 When someone is in the midst of a gambling addiction, he or she will exhibit some signs that make it seem as though there is a chemical dependency occurring.
 All the money a person makes will be spent on the addiction, and things like homes, vehicles, and possessions might even be lost in the pursuit of gambling.
-Just like chemical addictions to drugs like heroin, there are even emotional problems that develop, such as depression when someone can’t have their drug of choice, gambling.
-Fortunately, there are many options available to a person who wishes to treat gambling addiction and get their life back in order.
+Just like chemical addictions to drugs like heroin, there are even emotional problems that develop, such as depression when someone can’t have their habit.
+But is there any way to treat gambling addiction?
+Fortunately, there are many options available to a person who wishes to go somewhere where they treat gambling addiction and get their life back in order.

 In many ways, it is as hard to get a compulsive gambler to stop destructive habits as it is to get someone addicted to drugs to stop using.
 Encouraging addiction treatment is one way to get a person into a state of recovery.
 Unfortunately, this process is usually a little more complicated than just asking a simple question about rehabilitation and expecting an affirmative answer from the addicted individual.